GSA/cio.gov-redo/_posts/2017-03-27-ssa-modernization-9.md

 excerpt: This is the ninth in a series describing how the Social Security Administration is working towards a more modern IT infrastructure.
 date: March 27, 2017
 display-date: 27 March 2017
-author: Rob Klopp, CIO, SSA
+author: Rob Klopp, CIO, Social Security Administration
 tags: it-modernization ssa 2017

 permalink: